 In-house funds.
 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months).
+Greater returns are usually obtainable by investing for longer periods.
+The current shape of the yield curve suggests that is the case at present, but there is the prospect of Bank Rate peaking in the first half of 2023 and possibly reducing as early as the latter part of 2023 so an agile investment strategy would be appropriate to optimise returns.

 Investment returns expectations.
-The current forecast includes a forecast for a first increase in Bank Rate in May 2022, though it could come in February
+The current forecast includes a forecast for Bank Rate to reach 4.5% in Q2 2023.